storj/docs/app/(docs)/object-mount/user-guide/credentials/page.md

 {% tab label="Google Cloud" %}
   **Google Cloud Platform**

-  If you have an existing JSON/P12 (PCKS#12) file &mdash;  that file is formatted correctly and will work.
+  If you have an existing JSON/P12 (PCKS#12) file &mdash;  that file is formatted correctly and will import properly.

-  If you provided your own private key when creating the service account, you will need to create a JSON file which conforms to the following:
+  If you provided your own private key when creating the service account, you will need to create a JSON file which conforms to the following format:

   ```
   {